ndsmith/bib/README.md

 # My `.bib` Library

-###Info
+### Info

 I use this primarily for keeping my main `.bib` file up to date across machines.
-It also serves as a backup and version control (although the version control is really unnecessary).

-###Contributing

-Since this is primarily for my own use, I will probably not approve any pull requests.
-If you feel compelled to contribute, you can always make a pull request and see what I do.
-No promises!

-###Formatting

-I am a bit inconsistent when structuring citekeys.
-I generally prefer them to take the form `lastname_abreviated-title` but I occasionally will use the publication year in place of the abbreviate title.
-Maybe I'll eventually clean this up.
-Again, no promises!
+It allows me to track changes over time, and to merge disparate versions with ease.

+### Contributing

+While this repository is in continual use, I rarely check for pull requests.
+So far, this practice has been unproblematic since no pull request has ever occurred.
+That said, contributions are quite welcome.
+Just be warned that the approval might take a while.

+### Formatting

+I started using LaTeX and Bib some time ago.
+I was a bit too casual initially, causing inconsistencies in citekey formatting.
+I have also occasionally neglected to input the location of certain publishers.
+As I come across mistakes of this sort I will clean things up.
+However I have yet to complete this cleanup.

+### The Future

+I am interested in eventually conforming my bibliography to the database over at PhilPapers.org.
+But perhaps this is a pipe dream since I seem to find a lot of other interesting things to do aside from spending copious time on updating a `.bib` library that already (mostly) works!